AriFordsham/GHCWiki/building/using.md

 `make`*.
 On some systems (eg. FreeBSD) this is called `gmake`, whereas on others it is the standard `make` command.
 In this document we will always refer to it as `make`; please substitute with `gmake` if your system requires it.
-If you use a the wrong `make` you will get all sorts of error messages (but no damage) because the GHC `Makefiles` use GNU `make`'s facilities extensively.
+If you use the wrong `make` you will get all sorts of error messages (but no damage) because the GHC `Makefiles` use GNU `make`'s facilities extensively.